 About halfway through my stay I decided to take a side trip to my ancestral spawning grounds of Wales.
 My grandfather was born in the fishing village of Aberaeron, which was just a short bus ride from Aberystwyth, where I decided to stay for a few days.
 Aberystwyth University is located there and it is a beautiful town of hills and castles on Cardigan Bay.

 So I stood on the side of the road on a half misty, half sunny day at the end of May and caught the bus down to Aberaeron, rolling by the Welsh pastures full of sheep and luxurious deep grass going down to the sea.
 After having a late lunch of fish and chips, I realized it was Memorial Day in the States and Bank Holiday in Britain.
 At 5 pm in Wales, it would just be noon in Connecticut and my Dad would be barbequing in his backyard, with his dogs and my siblings gathered round the large above-ground swimming pool.

 I found one of those iconic red British phone booths tucked away on a little lane, fished out all my confusing U.K. coins and called him.
-He answered in his characteristic cheerful voice, with that British accent he refused to abandon.
+He answered in his characteristic cheerful voice, with that British accent he came to this country with.

 “Happy Memorial Day, this is Ivor Hugh!”

 Suddenly a big lump in my throat made it hard for me to speak.
 I knew he was proud of me, of my getting signed to RCA Records, of me finally having my dream come true, a dream he had always encouraged me to follow.
 I told him where I was, and he was of course delighted.
 He remembered his father’s village well, though now it was built up considerably and doing well for itself as a tourist destination.